-If we fail to develop or maintain an effective system of internal control, we may not be able to accurately report our financial results or prevent fraud.
+If we fail to maintain an effective system of internal control, we may not be able to accurately report our financial results or prevent fraud.

 Effective internal control over financial processes and reporting are necessary for us to provide reliable financial reports and effectively prevent fraud and to operate successfully.
-Our efforts to continue to develop and maintain internal control systems may not be successful and we may be unable to maintain adequate controls in the future.
+Our efforts to maintain internal control systems may not be successful.
 In addition, the entities that we acquire in the future may not maintain effective systems of internal control or we may encounter difficulties integrating our system of internal control with those of acquired entities.
-If we are unable to maintain effective internal controls and, as a result, fail to provide reliable financial reports and effectively prevent fraud, our reputation and operating results would be harmed.
+If we are unable to maintain effective internal control and, as a result, fail to provide reliable financial reports and effectively prevent fraud, our reputation and operating results would be harmed.